 The Basic variant Multi-Link element carried in the (Re)Association Response frame shall include Common Info field and Link Info field.

-The Common Info field of the Basic variant Multi-Link element carried in the (Re)Association Response frame shall include the MLD MAC address of the MLD with which the AP is affiliated by setting MLD MAC Address Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.

-The Link Info field of the Basic variant Multi-Link element carried in the (Re)Association Response frame shall include one or more Per-STA Profile subelement(s), each of which contains the complete information (such as capabilities and operational parameters) of an AP affiliated with the AP MLD and corresponding to a link that is accepted by the AP MLD and requested by the non-AP MLD and shall set the Complete Profile subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.
+The Common Info field of the Basic variant Multi-Link element carried in the (Re)Association Response frame shall include the MLD MAC address of the MLD with which the AP is affiliated.The Link Info field of the Basic variant Multi-Link element carried in the (Re)Association Response frame shall include one or more Per-STA Profile subelement(s), each of which contains the complete information (such as capabilities and operational parameters) of an AP affiliated with the AP MLD and corresponding to a link that is accepted by the AP MLD and requested by the non-AP MLD and shall set the Complete Profile subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.

 The Link ID subfield of the Per-STA Control field of the Per-STA Profile subelement for the corresponding AP that accepts a link requested by an STA of non-AP MLD with a non-AP MLD is set to the link ID of the AP of the AP MLD that is operating on that link.